1981–82 NFL playoffs: AFC: Cincinnati Bengals 27, San Diego Chargers 7

 Aided by an 18-yard completion from Anderson to tight end Dan Ross, Cincinnati scored first with a 31-yard field goal from kicker Jim Breech.
 Then linebacker Rick Razzano forced a fumble from Chargers' rookie kick returner James Brooks, and Don Bass recovered for the Bengals on the San Diego 12-yard line.
 Following a 4-yard run by Charles Alexander, the Bengals scored a touchdown on an 8-yard pass from Anderson to tight end M. L. Harris, increasing their lead to 10–0.
 Brooks returned the ensuing kickoff 35 yards to the 43-yard line.
 Then on third down and 9, Fouts' 21-yard completion to Wes Chandler moved the ball to the Bengals 33.
 But Cincinnati's defense halted the drive at the 18-yard line and it ended with no points when Rolf Benirschke missed a 37-yard field goal attempt.

 After a Bengals punt, Chandler gave the Chargers good field position with a 7-yard return to the 45-yard line.
-San Diego then drove 55 yards and cut their deficit to 10–7 when Fouts, desperately trying to avoid a hit from Eddie Edwards, managed to fire a pass to Kellen Winslow at the line of scrimmage, who subsequently raced 33 yards down the right sideline for a score.
+San Diego then drove 55 yards and cut its deficit to 10–7 when Fouts, desperately trying to avoid a hit from Eddie Edwards, managed to fire a pass to Kellen Winslow at the line of scrimmage, who subsequently raced 33 yards down the right sideline for a score.
 But the Bengals stormed right back on a drive set up by David Verser's 40-yard kickoff to the 46-yard line.
 Faced with third down and 7 inside the red zone later in the drive, Anderson kept the drive going with a 16-yard completion to Isaac Curtis on the Chargers 1-yard line, and fullback Pete Johnson scored a touchdown run on the next play, giving them a 17–7 lead.

 The Bengals completely took over the game from that point on.
 The Chargers would move the ball inside the Bengals 40-yard line five times during the rest of the game, but failed to score on each possession.
 San Diego responded with a drive to the Bengals 33-yard line, but came up empty when defensive back Louis Breeden intercepted a deep pass intended for Charlie Joiner at the 5-yard line.
 The Chargers defense quickly gave the offense another scoring opportunity, forcing a punt from Pat McInally that went just 32 yards to the Bengals 45.
 But once again this amounted to nothing as Fouts was intercepted in the end zone by rookie safety Bobby Kemp.